Winnipeg Youth Wind Ensemble

 Artistic Director

-Michelle Styles (she/her) is in her 12th year as a music educator, the artistic director of the Winnipeg Youth Wind Ensemble, and is pursuing a Master of Music degree at the University of Manitoba in Wind Conducting with Dr. Jacquie Dawson.
-She has taught all ages in both rural and urban schools across Saskatchewan, and since 2017 at École Sage Creek School in Winnipeg.
-As a trumpet player, she has enjoyed the opportunity to perform with many different ensembles, including the Saskatoon Brass Bands, Queen City Brass Band, Winnipeg Wind Ensemble, East Side Jazz, and the Mennonite Community Orchestra.
+Michelle Styles (she/her) has been artistic director of the Winnipeg Youth Wind Ensemble since 2019.
+She recently completed a Master of Music degree at the University of Manitoba in Wind Conducting under the tutelage of Dr. Jacquie Dawson, and is active as a guest clinician and conductor in Manitoba and Saskatchewan.
+As a music educator, she brings a diverse range of experience; before moving to Winnipeg, she had taught all ages in both rural and urban schools across Saskatchewan.
+She is currently the instructor of music at the University of Winnipeg and UW Collegiate.
+She directs the grade 9-12 band, jazz band, and choir, the U of W Choir (Lux et Veritas), and teaches an undergraduate Music Appreciation course.
 Michelle and her husband, composer Pete Meechan, love taking their two miniature dachshunds for walks, watching Jets games and Liverpool matches, cooking great food, and enjoying live music in their free time.

 Join Us!